 Mediterranean Monk Seal Facts

-- The status of the Mediterranean Monk Seal ranks as the most important fact about the species.
-According to marine biologists, fewer than 700 individuals of this ocean species remain alive today.
-We must act to preserve it.
+- First of all, the status of the Mediterranean Monk Seal probably ranks as the most important fact about the species.
+That holds true because, according to marine biologists, fewer than 700 individuals of this ocean species remain alive today.
+As a result, it remains the rarest known type of seal.

-- The IUCN currently lists it as Endangered.
+- As should come as no surprise, the IUCN currently lists the wonderful animal as Endangered.
 This occurs due to its scant numbers and extremely limited distribution.
 That actually represents a small improvement in the status, since the previous listing as Critically Endangered.

-- This status change reflects a rather slight increase in its numbers.
+- This status change reflects a recent increase in its numbers.
+However, that increase represented only a minimal improvement in numbers.
 The action also remains in keeping with the speed-of-decline criteria employed by the IUCN.
 However, the organization also intends to reassess its status in 2020.

-- Preservation efforts have been instituted by the various governments in whose waters it makes its home.
-Yet these remain hampered by various factors such as high infant mortality rates and being caught in fishing nets.
+- Quite fortunately, preservation efforts have been instituted by the various governments in whose waters it makes its home.
+But, most unfortunately, these efforts continue to be hampered by various factors.
+These multiple factors include such things as high infant mortality rates and being caught in fishing nets.

 Mediterranean Monk Seal Physical Description

-The Mediterranean Monk Seal ranks as rather average, in terms of sheer size.
-Sexual dimorphism does exist in the species, yet only to a small degree.
+The beautiful Mediterranean Monk Seal ranks as rather average for a pinniped, in terms of sheer size.
+Sexual dimorphism does exist in the species, but only to a very small degree.
 Males attain an average weight of about 710 lb (320 kg).
-Yet females average approximately 660 lb (300 kg).
+Meanwhile, the smaller females average roughly 660 lb (300 kg).

-The genders remain equal in length, however.
+But, the genders remain roughly equal in terms of length, however.
 Adults of both sexes reach an average length of 7.9 ft (2.4 m).
 These also display a gender-based difference in regards to coloring.
 Males typically display a primarily black color.
 Females, however, usually remain dark gray or brown.

-Both genders display a pale underside, with this being typically gray for females and white for males.
-The fur ranks as the shortest of any known pinniped, regardless of gender.
+In addition, both genders of the species display a pale underside.
+Yet, this typically presents as gray for females and white for males.
+Also, the fur of the creature ranks as the shortest of any known pinniped, regardless of gender.
 The snout grows broad and flat, while the flippers grow relatively short.

 - Kingdom: Animalia